 ABOUT THE PROGRAM

-The post-secondary aviation program picks up where the prerequisite program, secondary Aviation and Aerospace Technology program* leaves off, and is intended for students pursuing their Federal Aviation Administration’s (FAA) Aircraft Mechanic certification.
-Students will receive in-depth, hands-on training in subject areas such as aircraft assembly and rigging, sheet metal fabrication and repair, advanced composites, avionics, inspection procedures and turbine and piston engine maintenance.
-After graduating from the program, students have the option of pursuing their FAA Mechanic Certification (A&P).
+Our post-secondary aviation program seamlessly picks up where the prerequisite program, the FAA General program*, leaves off.
+Tailored for students aspiring to earn their Federal Aviation Administration’s (FAA) Aircraft Mechanic certification, the curriculum delves into aircraft assembly and rigging, sheet metal fabrication and repair, advanced composites, avionics, inspection procedures, and turbine and piston engine maintenance.
+Graduates have the option of pursuing their FAA Mechanic Certification (A&P) after completing the program.

-*Secondary Aviation and Aerospace Technology (also known as the FAA General) is a 490 hour required prerequisite course that may be completed within one academic year prior to acceptance to the post-secondary program.
+*The Secondary Aviation and Aerospace Technology is a 490-hour prerequisite course, required and completable within one academic year before acceptance into the post-secondary program.

-Course Structure: Students attend this FAA certified Part 147 program for one academic year, attending class 8 hrs/day, 5 days/wk.
-While some time is spent in the classroom environment (apx.
-30%), most of the learning occurs in the hangar, working on our diverse fleet of airplanes and helicopters.
-The year is broken up into two sections: Airframe and Powerplant with each section encompassing about 750 curriculum hours.
+Course Structure: Students enroll in this FAA certified Part 147 program for one academic year, with classes scheduled 8 hours a day, 5 days a week.
+Approximately 30% of the time is spent in classrooms, while the majority of learning unfolds in the hangar, working on our diverse fleet of airplanes and helicopters.
+The academic year is divided into two sections: Airframe and Powerplant, each encompassing about 750 curriculum hours.

 PROGRAM OUTCOMES

-Students completing the program are qualified to apply for their FAA Mechanic Certificate.
-BTC has the personnel to offer all the required testing in-house, and can even issue your temporary FAA certificate.
-Certified mechanics can work in a variety of aviation fields on different types of aircraft and most employers offer plenty of room for career advancement, as well as paid training.
-The multi-disciplinary training students receive prepares them for other technical fields besides aviation; many of our students have gone onto engineering school or pursued other technical areas.
+Upon completing the program, students are eligible to apply for their FAA Mechanic Certificate.
+BTC facilitates all required testing in-house and can even issue temporary FAA certificates.
+Certified mechanics find opportunities in various aviation fields, working on different types of aircraft.
+Most employers offer avenues for career advancement and paid training.
+The program’s multidisciplinary training also equips students for other technical fields beyond aviation; many alumni have pursued engineering school or ventured into other technical areas.

 EMPLOYMENT WITHIN THE AVIATION FIELD